Realization of manifolds as leaves using graph colorings: Abstract

 \section{Abstract}

 It is proved that any (repetitive) Riemannian manifold of bounded geometry can be realized as a leaf of some (minimal) Riemannian matchbox manifold without holonomy.
-Our methods can be adapted to achieve Cantor transversals or a prescribed holonomy covering, but then the manifold may not be realized as a dense leaf.
+Our methods can be adapted to achieve Cantor transversals or a prescribed holonomy covering, but losing the density of our leaf.